marcwiest/primera/README.md

 - https://babeljs.io/learn-es2015/
 - https://github.com/mbeaudru/modern-js-cheatsheet

+## Browser Support

+While writing CSS you do not need to worry about writing browser prefixes.
+The autoprefixer PostCSS plugin supplied via CSSNext will do that for you.
+To see or change which browsers are supported you can simply change the `browserlist` inside `package.json` using [this guide](https://github.com/ai/browserslist).

+Please also remember that [autoprefixer](https://autoprefixer.github.io/) can't help older browsers understand CSS properties which they simply do not support.
+For a great place to check which browser supports what visit [caniuse.com](http://caniuse.com/).

 ## Translation

 1) While developing, wrap any hard coded translatable text strings in their [appropriate WP function](https://developer.wordpress.org/themes/functionality/internationalization/#localization-functions).